token-terminal/tt-dbt/README.md

 ## Install

-1. Download binary from github releases and extract (eg. `gzip -d -N ./releases/tt-dbt-darwin-arm64.gz`) or build binary from source.
+1. Download binary from github releases and extract (eg. `gzip -d -N ./path/to/downloaded/file`) or build binary from source.

+2. Add execution rights for the binary `chmod +x /path/to/extracted/binary`.

-2. Add binary to PATH eg. `sudo mv ./tt-dbt /usr/local/bin`
+3. Add binary to PATH eg. `sudo mv /path/to/extracted/binary /usr/local/bin`

-3. Run `tt-dbt test-installation`
+4. Run `tt-dbt test-installation`

-4. You can now run DBT with Token Terminal configuration in any DBT folder
+5. You can now run DBT with Token Terminal configuration in any DBT folder

 ## Usage